wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 In this page I make use of Markdown since it's become a standard for many technical writers today.
 I will also use a source management system to check in my edited files.
-For this page I use **Microsoft's Azure DevOps** for as a repository storage and building platform to create artifacts.
+For this page I use **Microsoft's Azure DevOps** for as a repository storage, you may use other services such as GitHub, GitLab, Bitbucket, or other but the tools below are still recommended.

 1. [<img src="https://git-scm.com/images/logo@2x.png" height="15"/>]
    <span style="color: grey;">Version control _(BTW, full name is **Global information Tracker**)_</span>